Emory College Summer Global Internship Program

 - Emory international students on an F-1 visa who intern in the US must have declared a major in the College of Arts and Sciences

-- Additional pre-requisites apply for the following global cities: Berlin, Madrid, Paris, Santiago and Tokyo.
+- Additional language pre-requisites apply for the following global cities: Berlin, Madrid, Paris, Santiago and Tokyo.

 Global Internships Policies